 Snakebite: A Special NTD

 Snakebite envenoming, which causes considerable mortality and morbidity worldwide, is now also recognised as an NTD.
 The highest burden predominantly affects poor people living in rural settings, particularly in South and Southeast Asia and sub-Saharan Africa.
-Although accurate statistics are difficult to attain, between 421,000 and 1,841,000 serious evenomings occur every year worldwide resulting in between 20,000 to 100,000 deaths.
+Although accurate statistics are difficult to attain, snakebite kills 81,000–138,000 people every year and permanently disables 400,000 more.
 Those who recover from a venomous snakebite end up with permanent tissue damage, disability and even paralysis, leading to high socioeconomic and psychological inequality.

 For more information on our work related to NTDs, visit these areas on our site: